HBLL-Collection-Development/omeka-s-any-cloud/README.md

 2. - [X] Move all config data to a form so users can use the admin module system to enter their credentials without the need to access server files (v0.2.0)
 3. - [X] Make config forms prettier and easier to use (v0.3.0)
 4. - [X] Get a DOI for the software (v1.0.0)
+5. - [ ] Integrate a Wasabi cloud adapter
-4. - [ ] Provide more detailed instructions on setting up each cloud storage system (possibly using the GitHub wiki)
+6. - [ ] Provide more detailed instructions on setting up each cloud storage system (possibly using the GitHub wiki)

 ## Possible Enhancements
 1. - [ ] Add more cloud adapters (OneDrive, Box.com)
 2. - [ ] Allow migration between different cloud platforms
 3. - [ ] Support [Archive Repertory](https://github.com/Daniel-KM/Omeka-S-module-ArchiveRepertory)
+4. - [ ] Write tests for module
-4. - [ ] Support module translation
+5. - [ ] Support module translation